-Elemental MovesThe various specialized attacks and abilities a pokemon can learn are referred to as moves.
-Unlike pokemon themselves, moves only come in one elemental variety at a time; this is due to the physiological requirements of a move being more specific then a pokemon's own biology.
-However, a move's element does not limit the pokemon that can learn the move; continuing the fire-type example, the Bagon line is capable of learning Ember by striking its claws against its shellcrests, despite not being firetype itself.
-What type a Move belongs to is determined by the methodology most commonly used to enact a move.
+Elemental MovesThe various specialized attacks and Abilities a Pokémon can learn are referred to as moves.
+Unlike Pokémon themselves, moves only come in one elemental variety at a time; this is due to the physiological requirements of a move being more specific then a Pokémon's own biology.
+However, a move's element does not limit the Pokémon that can learn the move; continuing the Fire-type example, the Bagon line is capable of learning Ember by striking its claws against its shellcrests, despite not being Fire-type itself.
+What type a move belongs to is determined by the methodology most commonly used to enact a move.
 Moves are also classified by their usage, with physical attacks requiring physical contact and special attacks being ranged or psychic in nature; a number of moves are not aggressive, but instead inflict a temporary condition known as a "status effect."

 Elements In CultureFire types are aggressive.
 Water types are gentle.
 Fighting types are honorable.
 These and more stereotypes can be found throughout all civilizations that have had contact with Poké, and they are not without reason; a Pokémon's type is often determined by its environment, and its personality shares such origins.
 However, Pokémon are individuals first and foremost; simply classifying a Pokémon's methods by type is not advisable, as even some pure-typed Pokémon break the trend of their elemental class.